 Archive of Destruction

-Archive of Destruction is a research project I've been developing since 2011, looking at public art which has been destroyed by natural causes or by human action through fear, boredom, decay and love.
+is a research project I've been developing since 2011, looking at public art which has been destroyed by natural causes or by human action through fear, boredom, rage, entropy, greed and love.

-I've organised, and taken part in, a number of events and symposia on the subject over the last seven years including ones with the V&A, Flat Time House, TAAK (with James Beckett in Amsterdam) and University of Essex.
+I've organised, and taken part in, a number of events and symposia on the subject over the last ten years including ones with the V&A, Flat Time House, TAAK (with James Beckett in Amsterdam) and University of Essex.

 The project began with a conference I organised entitled 'Destroyed public art work: a critical reflection' in collaboration with Firstsite and the curating courses at the University of Essex and the RCA in 2011.
 Speakers: Claire Doherty, Situations; Ivan Morison, artist; Fiontan Moran, Tate; Jordan Baseman, artist, Joe Kerr, RCA.
 A diverse range of issues were discussed such as what constitutes the 'beginning' of a public art work; destruction as the antithesis of the process of making; the danger of the fear of destruction (amongst curators and commissioners); how a work enters the popular imagination through the act of destruction; scurrilous acts of potential destruction and, finally, the fruitful power of failure.

 essay by Roger Luckhurst, Professor of Modern and Contemporary Literature at Birkbeck College, University of London, on the work and its destruction.